 While the book is light on Cambodian and Laotian recipes, it’s a pretty good reference book to have when comparing different recipes across the region, particularly Vietnamese and Thai dishes.

-There are many different Asian crab omelette recipes and this crab omelette recipe of Solomon’s, which I’ve tweaked quite a bit, is a Vietnamese style crab omelette, and in my opinion it’s the best method for making a crab omelette.
+There are many different Asian crab omelette recipes and this crab omelette recipe of Solomon’s, which I’ve tweaked quite a bit, is a Vietnamese inspired crab omelette, and in my opinion it’s the best method for making a crab omelette.

 Crab Omelette Recipe for a Very Decadent Weekend Eggs Dish

 There are other versions of this crab omelette recipe too.
-There are Chinese renditions that are similar to the Bangkok style eggs, but it’s this Vietnamese style omelette that I really think does the delicate, sweet flavour of the crab justice.
+There are Chinese renditions that are similar to the Bangkok style eggs, but it’s this Vietnamese inspired omelette that I really think does the delicate, sweet flavour of the crab justice.

 Tips to Making this Crab Omelette Recipe